AdsPostX/adspostx_flutter/README.md

 # adspostx_flutter

-AdsPostX offers a flutter plugin designed to help you integrate AdsPostX into your flutter mobile application within minutes and start generating more revenue and increasing sales.
+AdsPostX offers a Flutter plugin designed to help you integrate AdsPostX into your Flutter mobile application within minutes and start generating more revenue and increasing sales.

 ## Integration Guide